anegg0/gr0wing-hugo/content/posts/2013-10-07-experimenting-lifestyle-design.md

 ## Not relying on governments and large organizations

 Every organic fruit has a worm in it, that&#8217;s just natural.
 Yet, when the worm gets bigger than the fruit itself, it&#8217;s wiser to get rid of it.
-I feel the same way about most current governments, from the pure military dictatorships to the disguised totalitarian regimes (you might be interested in reading &#8220;[Manufactured consent][10]&#8221; for that matter).
+I feel the same way about most current governments, from the pure military dictatorships to the disguised totalitarian regimes (you might be interested in reading "[Manufactured consent][10]" for that matter).

 I&#8217;ve also gained more awareness on how corporations operate during my years working with them.
 They&#8217;re disgusting and I don&#8217;t think any good can be expected from them.